 With that being said, this act isn’t as straightforward as it seems and due to two exceptions, millions of workers are being left out.
 This is creating confusion among employers, as they aim to protect their employees, their business, and themselves.

 Small Business Exemption — What Does It Mean?

 After the Emergency Family and Medical Leave Expansion Act took effect on April 1, 2020, the Department of Labor (DOL) stated that an exemption would be made for small businesses that employ fewer than 50 employees.
 An exemption was also made for health care providers, which was clarified further effective September 16th, 2020.

 According to the regulations, as an employer, you can claim the small business exemption if you meet at least one of the following:

 - If you were to provide paid sick leave, this would impact your finances and obligations in a way that would exceed available business revenues, causing the business to cease operating at a minimal capacity.

 - If an employee or group of employees were to be absent, this would lead to significant financial risk and/or significantly impact operational capabilities based on their specialized skills, responsibilities, or knowledge.

 - There are no other workers that are willing or able to replace the employee or employees requesting paid sick leave, and their position is required to operate at a minimal capacity.

 You must also be operating at a minimal capacity in order to claim this exemption.
-Meaning, if you closed the doors to your practice prior to April 1, 2020, employees who are temporarily absent will not be eligible for the emergency leave benefits until you are operational once again.
+Meaning, if you closed the doors to your dental practice prior to April 1, 2020, employees who are temporarily absent will not be eligible for the emergency leave benefits until you are operational once again.

 Documentation Is Required for Reimbursement